pradeephubgit/questdb.io/docs/reference/sql/order-by.md

 ![Flow chart showing the syntax of the ORDER BY keyword](/img/docs/diagrams/orderBy.svg)

-Default order is `ASC`.
-You can omit to order in ascending order.
+By default, the order is `ASC`.
+If you don't specify any order, the results are displayed in ascending order.

 ## Examples